digitalrebar/doc/arch/objects/provider.rst

 delete Amazon EC2 virtual machines.
 In order to use it the following must be done:

 * Create a new IAM user on Amazon.
-* Make sure that IAM user has rights to create, reboot, and delete EC2 instances, along with being able to create and delete keys for those instances.
+* Make sure that IAM user has the rights to create, reboot, and delete EC2 instances, along with ability to create and delete keys for those instances.
 * Create a new Provider with the following Rebar CLI call::